Supplier Code of Conduct

 Hormel Foods is committed to supporting a sustainable supply chain.
-We require suppliers to comply with all applicable laws and regulations, and our Supplier Responsibility Principles.
-These principles outline our expectations for food quality, product integrity, human rights and labor standards, environmental practices, business ethics, animal care and continuous improvement.
+We require suppliers to comply with all applicable laws and regulations, and our Supplier Code of Conduct.
+These requirements outline our expectations for food quality, product integrity, human rights and labor standards, environmental practices, business ethics, animal care and continuous improvement.

 We source beef from suppliers who share these commitments and follow the principles and criteria of the Global Roundtable for Sustainable Beef (GRSB).
 The GRSB is a multi-stakeholder group whose mission is to advance continuous improvement in global beef value chain sustainability.
 The GRSB envisions a world in which all aspects of the beef value chain are environmentally sound, socially responsible and economically viable.